lorenzoli/docker-pdi-ce/README.md

 - OpenJRE 8.

 # Before start
+## Why image required >2 GB of disk space ?
+**docker-pdi-ce** image is based on Ubuntu 18.04 with Java8 and PDI that increment required disk space.
 ## What is goku.sh ?
 **goku.sh** is a bash script that simplify usage of *docker-pdi-ce*.
 Available list of commands: